Examples of compact Einstein four-manifolds with negative curvature: Introduction

 \end{enumerate} \end{proposition} We will see that there are infinitely many such sequences $(M_k)$.
 Gromov and Thurston's original construction was based on sequences $(M_k)$ satisfying the first two properties here.
 The details are explained in \S\ref{spin-GT}.

-Since $[\Sigma_k]=0$, given any fixed integer $l \geq 2$, there is an $l$-fold cover $X_k \to M_k$ branched along $\Sigma_k$.
+Since $[\Sigma_k]=0$, given any fixed integer $l \geq 2$, there is a cyclic $l$-fold cover $X_k \to M_k$ branched along $\Sigma_k$.
 One way to see this is to take a hypersurface $H_k$ bounding $\Sigma_k$, cut $M_k$ along $H_k$ to produce a manifold-with-boundary $M'_k$; now take $l$ copies of $M'_k$ and glue their boundaries appropriately.
-It is important to note that $\Sigma_k$ may have many separate connected components.
+It is important to note that for a ramified cover constructed this way, the local ramification degree is $l$ at every ramification point.
+We also point out that $\Sigma_k$ may have many connected components.

 The pull-back of the hyperbolic metric from $M_k$ to $X_k$ is singular along the branch locus, with cone angle $2\pi l$.
 The main result of this article is that, in dimension 4 at least, the manifolds produced do indeed carry smooth Einstein metrics: